Table of Contents

 If you are suffering from vertigo, then you know all too well the spinning feeling that is often the way this vestibular issue manifests itself.
 Many who suffer from this extremely common ailment are looking for drug-free ways to keep it under control.
-Today, we are going to discuss two ways: essential oils and upper cervical chiropractic care.
+Today, we are going to discuss two ways: essential oils and upper cervical care for dizziness.

-First, let’s look at the top 5 essential oils for vertigo patients.
-While research is limited, some patients swear by this natural home remedy.
-Then we will consider how upper cervical chiropractic care is providing evidence-based hope for many vertigo sufferers.
+First, let’s look at the top 5 essential oils for vertigo treatment for patients.
+Then we will consider how upper cervical care is providing evidence-based hope for many vertigo sufferers.

 Thyme is an amazing herb with great medicinal properties.
 In fact, one study found that it was better for menstrual cramping that ibuprofen.
 Of course, pain and dizziness are two different symptoms, but many people treat thyme oil as a sort of cure-all.
-Besides pain relief, it is often used as an antiseptic, a general tonic, and to fight dizziness.
-You can try diffusing the oil or drinking tea made from thyme.
+You can try diffusing the oil or drinking tea made from thyme for your dizziness.

-Peppermint oil contains a compound called menthol.
-This is often used in cough drops and other cold remedies.
-Since vertigo can be related to illnesses like a cold or flu, it makes sense to have this essential oil on our list.
+If your vertigo is related to a cold or flu the menthol in peppermint oil may help.
 Peppermint is also supposed to help with blood flow, and reduced blood flow can play a key role in both central and peripheral vertigo types.
 Peppermint may be one of the best essential oils for vertigo.

 One of the side effects of serious vertigo can be nausea and even vomiting.
-This makes lemon an important essential oil to have around.
+This makes lemon an important essential oil for dizziness.
 In a 2014 study, inhaling lemon oil helped pregnant women with morning sickness.
 Using a diffuser to keep lemon oil in the air may thus provide some relief if vertigo strikes unexpectedly and severely.

-This is another oil that gets used for just about everything.
-However, it can be particularly beneficial for vertigo patients if stress is a major trigger for you.
+Lavender can be particularly beneficial for vertigo patients if stress is a major trigger for you.
 Lavender is well-known for being a calming scent.
 This may be another essential oil to have on-hand, perhaps to even prevent an attack.
-If you are feeling stressed, maybe the calming scent can help you manage your anxiety before an episode of vertigo strikes.
+The calming scent may help you manage your anxiety before an episode of vertigo strikes.

 This isn’t a very common oil, but it can certainly be beneficial for a number of ailments.
 Taken more often as a tea, ginger can often relieve nausea when inhaled, but also has numerous benefits when ingested.
 You can store fresh ginger root in the freezer and use it to make a natural tea when the need arises.
 Don’t forget to breathe the vapors to make this an effective essential oil for vertigo or dizziness.

 While essential oils do a lot of good for many people, the jury is still out on just how effective they are for vertigo patients.
-If you’ve had a good experience, we invite you to tell us your story.
-But we also want to introduce you to a form of care that has had an extremely high success rate in case studies – upper cervical chiropractic.
+But we also want to introduce you to a form of care that has had an extremely high success rate in case studies for vertigo and dizziness – upper cervical care.